popphp/pop-mail/README.md

   - Manage mailboxes, their messages, data, attachments and statuses from a server-to-server application connection*
     - **Google Client**: utilizes the Gmail API
     - **Office 365 Client**: utilizes the Office 365 Mail API
-    - **Generic IMAP/POP3 Client**: utilizes standard IMAP/POP3 connections and interfaces *(for security purposes, IMAP/POP3 are not as widely supported anymore and their usage has been deprecated in some popular enterprise mail platforms)*
+    - **IMAP/POP3 Client**: utilizes standard a IMAP or POP3 connection *(for security purposes, IMAP/POP3 are not as widely supported anymore and their usage has been deprecated in some popular enterprise mail platforms)*
 - **Mail Transports**
   - Manage creating and sending email messages with multiple mime types and attachments from a server-to-server application connection*